Obaydox/Obaydox/README.md

 # 🛠️ Tech Stack

-### Technologies I use to design, build and deploy modern applications.
+### Technologies I use to design, build, and deploy modern Full-Stack applications.

 </div>